Creamless Potato Leek Soup is rich and creamy without a single drop of cream! It’s all in the potatoes.

 I have a goal to eat more veggies and also to keep us healthy and from catching all those bugs from going around.
 So, I am shoving all the veggies I can into my diet.

 Kale in my morning smoothie, a couple handfuls of spinach in my leftover Chicken Tortilla Soup, and spiralized veggie noodles for dinner and I’m almost OD’ing on the nutrients.
 Don’t worry, I’ve been balancing it out with lots of leftover Christmas chocolate.

-Another way I’ve been getting my veggies in is this Creamless Potato Leek Soup.
+Another way I’ve been getting my veggies in is this lightened up Creamless Potato Leek Soup.
 Ohhh how I love potato leek soup.
 It’s so simple, yet has so much flavor.
 We loved this soup so much that I actually made it twice last week.
 Paired with a salad and a huge handful of Parmesan crusted whole wheat croutons, it’s a perfect comfort meal without a ton of calories.

 I always have to add some sort of crunch to my creamy soups, and this time I went with homemade parmesan crusted whole wheat croutons.

 They’re super easy to toss together and can be made while the soup is simmering.
 They’ll be ready just in time for you to pop a couple back while pureeing the soup, and using the rest to soak up all that delicious soup.

 Creamy Carrot Soup from The Stay At Home Chef